mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/declarative_net_request/index.md

 Specify static rulesets for use with {{WebExtAPIRef("declarativeNetRequest")}}.
 See <a href="/en-US/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest#permissions">Permissions</a> for more information on permission requirements.

 > **Note:** When a rules file contains unrecognized properties, these properties are ignored, and all otherwise valid rules are loaded.
+Before Firefox 128, rules files with unrecognized properties were considered invalid and not loaded.

 ## Syntax